gitKrystan/2025-emberfest/slides.md

 </v-clicks>

 <!--
-First, in our shared-data package, we are adding a shared WarpDrive "store" implementation.
+* First, in our shared-data package, we are adding a shared WarpDrive "store" implementation.

-* You can think of the "store" as the "bridge" of our WarpDrive Starship.
+You can think of the "store" as the "bridge" of our WarpDrive Starship.
 Like the bridge, it's in command of everything.

 The store is fully customizable and configurable but with sensible defaults, which we're using here:

 * It handles request management via its RequestManager
-* It handles cache management via the CacheHandler, CachePolicy, and JSONAPICache
+* It handles cache management
-* It manages our schemas via a schema service
+* It manages our schemas
 * And it manages our reactive state by determining what reactive objects to create for our data.
 -->